Credit to Cat Nutrition Pioneers

-We got mighty lucky with this boy.
-And we are so grateful he came into our lives.
-He is polite, cunning, calm, and wise.
+We got lucky with this boy.
+I am so grateful he came into our lives.
+He is polite, cunning, fearless, willful, and wise.
 I’m wild about him.
-He was four years old and living in foster care when my eyes first met his and I saw that brilliant smudge of white on the left side of his mackerel tabby nose.
+He was about four years old and living in foster care when my eyes first met his and I saw that brilliant smudge of white on the left side of his mackerel tabby nose.
 I was hooked.

-Sidney-Beans (aka, “The Beans”) joined the party in May 2011.
-It was clear that Wilson craved a playmate.
-And we apparently craved more time in the kitchen making cat food.
+Sidney-Beans (aka, “The Beans”) joined the party in May 2011 when it was clear that Wilson craved a playmate.
+And we apparently needed more time in the kitchen making cat food.

-He’s a riot.
-He’s had an easy ride his entire life and still he freaks out at the sight of repeating horizontal lines, feigns terror when he sees me carrying a hanger, or spies a stray sock on the floor.
-Yet despite all this, he is fearless with visitors.
-He loves everyone who comes in the door.
-When house guests stay, he sleeps around a lot, even with strangers.
+He’s a quirky riot.
+He’s had a pretty easy ride his entire life and yet he freaks at the sight of repeating horizontal lines, panics when he sees me carrying a hanger or spies a stray sock on the floor.
+He will not abide by my watching the living room television and is certain there is no guarantee he’ll ever eat another meal.

 Despite all this, he is fearless with visitors and an epic smuggler with house guests.
 He loves everyone who comes in the door.
 He’s over-the-top affectionate.
 And he’s testimony to a cat’s instinctive love of raw food.
 He’s cute as a bug and never met a soul he didn’t think was worth knowing better.
 I learn a lot from Sidney-Beans.
 And we love him to bits.